 A murder charge is extremely serious, and an effective defense against such a charge requires an experienced and knowledgeable attorney.
 Although the specific plan for a defense depends on the details and nature of what happened, many defenses seek to prove that what happened does not fit the definition of murder.

 For example, if it can be shown that there was no premeditation, such as when a death occurs in an accidental way or in a moment of sudden rage, then it cannot be first-degree murder.
 It can also be argued that while a defendant did kill another person, it was done as an act of self-defense and so it was not an “unlawful killing,” which is required for a murder conviction.
 A defense attorney can also work to show that a defendant was never even present at the scene of the incident, or that evidence may have been tainted in some way, thus altering the details of the case.
 Some of our most common murder defenses also include:

 - Mistaken identity, as in you are not the murderer

 - The arrest was unlawful

 - The alleged victim provoked you into violence

 - There is insufficient evidence to prove beyond a reasonable doubt that you are the murderer

 Properly defending against a murder charge is no easy task.
 The prosecution takes murder charges incredibly seriously and is unlikely to go to court without proper evidence and an airtight case.
 Difficult does not mean impossible, however.
-A good criminal defense attorney will be able to construct the perfect defense for your case.
+A good Los Angeles criminal defense lawyer will be able to construct the perfect defense for your case.

 Recent Case Results